timothyhull/breadpool-self-eval/docs/index.md

             - Capacity to relay to JRs which players are OOP, NOTT, etc. and when, to support JRs accurate tracking and points reporting.
             - Ongoing communication with other officials about pack location and player positioning relative to the pack, specifically communicating the location of jammers relative to the pack and front engagement zone to JRs.
             - Awareness of where players re-enter the track relative to the front engagement zone.
-            - Ability to "chase down" and issue an OOP warning to a pivot who leaves the front engagement zone while believing they are a jammer, after unsuccessfully taking a star pass.
+            - Ability to "chase down" and issue an OOP warning to a player who leaves the front engagement zone while believing they are a jammer, after unsuccessfully taking a star pass.
             - Ability to rapidly accelerate while skating backward and skate backward at high speed without the need to look at the track boundary to ensure I remain off of the gameplay area.

         === "My Areas for Growth :material-cursor-default-click:"

-            - TODO
+            - My pack definition is often too "academic" for practical gameplay, which results in me issuing more verbal cues than are necessary.
+                - For example, I have the tendency to issue a "no-pack" warning when I believe the distance between players who are maintaining pack connectivity exceeds ten feet.
+                - However, in many of these cases, immediate pack reformation is imminent, and gameplay would benefit from me reducing unnecessary verbal cues.
+            - During gameplay with rapid, dynamic pack movement, I tend to over-focus on pack definition and engagement zone tracking which can cause me to not be as mindful as necessary of contact-based penalties.
+            - Specifically as a front IPR, when I am working with a rear IPR that I do not work with regularly, I can be slow to adapt to their assessment of distances between players.
+                - This can result in me issuing "no-pack" warnings when there the rear IPR defines a pack.
+                - I am actively focused on my early-game attentiveness and adaptation to the way my rear IPR peer performs their pack definition.

         === "My Positioning Methodology :material-cursor-default-click:"